AMSP-04/NETN-AIS/NETN-AIS.md

 - The AIS message types.
 - Several extensions to NETN-ETR tasks for instructing simulated entities to send specific AIS message types.
-- Several extensions to NETN-ORG equipment items for instantiating AIS stations in the simulation.
+- Several extensions to NETN-ORG equipment items for creating AIS stations in a simulation.

 All AIS message types are modelled as HLA Interaction Classes.
 The NETN-ETR extensions are modelled as HLA Interaction Classes and the NETN-ORG extensions are modelled as HLA Object Classes.

-The following figure shows the interaction class structure, with two classes at the top of the AIS message type hierarchy:
+The following figure shows the interaction class structure, where:

-- `AIS_RadioSignal` is sub-classed from the RPR-FOM 2.0 class `RadioSignal` and represents an AIS radio signal. `AIS_RadioSignal` optionally includes a reference to a Transmitter object instance.
-- `AisMessage` is sub-classed from `AIS_RadioSignal` and is the super class for all AIS message types.
+- The AIS message-related classes are located under the RPR-FOM `RadioSignal` class.
+The `AIS_RadioSignal` class is a sub-class of the class `RadioSignal` and represents an AIS radio signal. `AIS_RadioSignal` optionally includes a reference to a Transmitter object instance. `AisMessage` on its turn is a sub-class of `AIS_RadioSignal`, which is the super class for all AIS message types.
 This class defines the AIS message parameters that are common across all sub-classes.
+- The NETN-ETR extensions are located under the  NETN-ETR `ETR_Task` class.
+AIS-specific task definitions are sub-classes of `ETR_Task`.
+Although the extensions are located in this FOM module, the agreements as described in the NETN-ETR FOM module shall be followed in processing these extensions.

 <img src="./images/NETN-AIS Interaction Class Tree.png" width="75%"/>

-The following figure shows the object class structure, with extensions to the NETN-ORG EquipmentItem class.
-These extensions provide information for instantiating AIS stations in the simulation.
+The following figure shows the object class structure, where:

+- The NETN-ORG extensions are located under the NETN-ORG `EquipmentItem` class.
+These extensions provide additional information for creating AIS stations in a simulation.
+The agreements as described in the NETN-ORG FOM module shall be followed in processing these extensions.

 <img src="./images/NETN-AIS Object Class Tree.png" width="75%"/>

+### AIS message types

 The modelled AIS message types are: